Christian Character

 Peace

-Christians are called to be people who aim to make peace between people.
+Christians are called to be people who aim to make peace between others.

 Reverence